thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

 To prevent having duplicate HTML markup in the payment terms section there's a Partial view which we render for each payment term that is on an Order.
 This partial view can be found in **Views/Order/_OrderPaymentTerm.cshtml**.

-> Since standard HTML textboxes do no look like the Kendo UI text widgets it throws off the uniform look and feel widgets on your page.
-To fix this you can add the **k-textbox** class to a standard HTML text field and this will give it some of the textbox styles that kendo applies to its widgets.
+> Since standard HTML textboxes do not look like the Kendo UI text widgets it throws off the uniform look and feel widgets on your page.
+To fix this you can add the **k-textbox** class to a standard HTML text field and this will give it some of the textbox styles that Kendo UI applies to its widgets.
 This can be done using MVC by specifying an additional parameter to the text widget you're creating with the MVC HtmlHelper, which is an anonymous object with a property name of **class** and a value of **k-textbox**.